Cave to Cave Cycling: Journey of One Million Years

 Cycling Distance: 43 Km

-We’ll begin our journey in Freila, riding gravel roads before reaching the pavement and heading toward Zújar.
-From there, we’ll prepare to ascend Jabalcón Peak, the heart of the Granada Geopark.
+We’ll begin our journey in Freila, riding gravel roads before reaching the pavement and heading toward Zujar.
+From there, we’ll prepare to ascend Jabelcom Peak the heart of the Granada Geopark.
 The summit offers panoramic views, with a special focus on the Negratín Reservoir, showcasing millions of years of geological history.

-After descending Jabalcón, we’ll circle the peak and approach the Negratín Reservoir, crossing it and entering steppe-like terrain toward Benamaurel.
-Here, we’ll explore the ancient Hafas de Benamaurel caves, dating back to the 11th century.
+After descending Jabelcón, we’ll circle the peak and approach the Negratín Reservoir, crossing it and entering steppe-like terrain toward benamaurel.
+Here, we’ll explore the ancient Hafas de benamaurel caves, dating back to the 11th century.

-The tour continues with a visit to Benamaurel’s caves, followed by a stop at the First Settlers Interpretation Center in Orce, which highlights early human settlements in Europe.
-We’ll ride through the Iberian city of Tútugi and the Argaric settlement of Castellón Alto in Galera, finishing with a visit to Casa Penalva in Huéscar, immersing ourselves in local heritage.
+The tour continues with a visit to Benamaurel’s caves, followed by a stop at the First Settlera Interpretation Centre in Orce, which highlights early human settlements in Europe.
+We’ll ride through the Iberian city of Tutugi and the Argaric settlement of Castellin Alto in Gelera, finishing with a visit to Casa Penalva in Heescar, immersing ourselves in local heritage.

 Cycling Distance: 55 Km